smarthomecircle/smarthomecircle.github.io/data/blog/2023/created-voice-assistant-esp32-with-wake-word-in-home-assistant.md

 So make sure to watch it and set up the **Voice Assist** pipeline

+## Voice Assistant Device 3D Model

+The 3D model is uploaded [here](https://www.thingiverse.com/thing:6329167).
+You can download the STL file from there.

 Now we will look at how we can prepare our ESP32 with a microphone and 3-watt speakers.

 ## Circuit Diagram for Creating Voice Assistant Device With ESP32